Click on names to reveal bios

-LINDSEY CRITTENDEN is the author of The View From Below: Stories and The Water Will Hold You, a memoir.
-Her award-winning short fiction has appeared and is forthcoming in Arroyo Literary Review, Glimmer Train, Bellingham Review, Pisgah Review, and elsewhere.
-She has written articles and personal essays for The New York Times, Spirituality & Health, Real Simple, Image, and Best American Spiritual Writing.
-Lindsey is an Honored Instructor at UC Berkeley Extension. lindseycrittenden.wordpress.com
+LINDSEY CRITTENDEN is the author of two published books, The View From Below: Stories and The Water Will Hold You, a memoir.
+Her fiction has won national awards and appeared in Arroyo Literary Review, Glimmer Train, Bellingham Review, Quarterly West, Pisgah Review, and elsewhere.
+Her articles and personal essays have appeared in The New York Times, Best American Spiritual Writing, Bon Appétit, Real Simple, Spirituality & Health, and Image.
+Lindsey has been awarded fellowships by the Ucross and Ragdale foundations, Virginia Center for the Creative Arts, UC Davis, and Squaw Valley Community of Writers.
+She was named Honored Instructor at UC Berkeley Extension in 2013. lindseycrittenden.wordpress.com

 DAVID EWING DUNCAN is an award-winning science journalist and a bestselling author, with 8 books published in 19 languages.
 His latest is When I’m 164: The science of radical life extension and what happens if we succeed.
 He regularly writes for The New York Times, Atlantic, Wired, and others, and is Chief Correspondent for NPR Talk’s “BioTech Nation”.
 He has been a a special correspondent and producer for ABC’s Nightline and a commentator for NPR’s “Morning Edition.”
 David is the Founding Director of UC Berkeley’s Center for Life Science Policy.
 He has won numerous awards, including the AAAS Magazine Journalism Award. www.davidewingduncan.com